Kärcher Pressure washer K 1

 The K 1 is the small and lightweight entry-level model pressure washer for occasional use.
 For example for cleaning garden furniture or small garden surfaces.

 the K 1 pressure washer is ideally suited to tackling occasional, small cleaning tasks around the house.
 It is ideal, for example, for cleaning garden furniture, bicycles and small patios.
-The flat jet nozzle included cleans powerfully, even on sensitive surfaces.
-Just right for occasional cleaning of light contamination.
+Using the Vario Power Spray lance (VPS), the water pressure can easily be adjusted to suit the surface with a simple twisting motion.
+Just right for occasional cleaning of light dirt.
 A built-in water filter reliably protects the pump against dirt particles.
 After cleaning, the high-pressure hose and spray lance can quickly and easily be stowed away by attaching them to the device.
 Thanks to its small and lightweight design, the K 1 is easy to carry and can be stowed even where space is limited.

 Features and benefits